Netherland Line: 1872

 During 1872 the results improved to an operational result of 178,767 guilders, but depreciation turned this into a loss of 48,507 guilders.
 The SMN did prove the correctness of establishing a steam shipping line.
 Freight for tobacco paid by merchants was 90-110 guilders a last for steamships, as opposed 55-70 guilders for sailing ships.
 The board mentioned that the backward harbor of Batavia cost her 12-16 guilders a last for transloading, and compared it to the much cheaper Singapore.
 For outbound freight SMN started to include a stop at Southampton, so British manufactured goods could be loaded.
 The board also mentioned that Prins van Oranje had been allowed to use the navy dry dock at Onrust Island in order to repair her screw, and that she wanted to invest 25,000 guilders in the establishment of the Nederlandsch Indische Droogdok Maatschappij, which would establish dry docks for merchant ships.

-As regards operations, the fourth ship was SS Conrad.
+As regards operations, the fourth ship was Conrad.
 She arrived at Nieuwediep on 19 February 1872 under command of captain Oort.
 In November 1872 the fifth ship Koning der Nederlanden arrived in Nieuwediep.
 With this replacement for Willem III the SMN finally had four ships in operation.